WashU-Astroparticle-Lab/straxion/tests/README.md

 - `test_records.py`: Tests for the records plugin with both online and offline contexts
 - `test_baseline_monitor.py`: Tests for the baseline_monitor plugin with qualiphide_thz_online context
 - `test_hits.py`: Tests for the hits plugin with both online and offline contexts
-- `test_hit_classification.py`: Tests for hit classification plugins (HitClassification and SpikeCoincidence)
+- `test_hit_classification.py`: Tests for hit classification plugins (HitClassification and DxHitClassification)

 ## Running Tests Locally